openshift/enhancements/enhancements/service-catalog/service-catalog-and-broker-removal.md

 1. Remove the Service Catalog from productization (ART)
 1. Remove the installation instructions from the documentation (Docs)
-1. Ensure the how to disable service catalog instructions are correct (Docs/Eng)

 ### Implementation Details/Notes/Constraints [optional]